thabanidev/thabanidev/README.md

 # Hey there, I'm Thabani Takwena 👨‍💻

 I'm Thabani, an enthusiastic Information Technology student currently in my final year.
 My passion for programming knows no bounds, and I've dabbled in various programming languages like HTML, CSS, JavaScript, PHP, and C++.
-Lately, I've been diving into the realms of C# and Java as part of my academic journey.
+Lately, I've been diving into the realms of C#, Java and Mobile App development with Android Studio as part of my academic journey.

 ## 🔥 What's on My Plate

-- **Final Year Project:** I'm all in on completing my final year project.
-It's a culmination of everything I've learned, and I'm excited to see it come to life.
+- **Final Year Project:** My primary focus right now is successfully completing my final year project.
+This is a culmination of my academic journey, and I'm dedicated to delivering a top-notch project.
+- **Work Integrated Learning (WIL) Opportunity:** I'm actively seeking an opportunity for Work Integrated Learning (WIL).
+WIL is a crucial step for me as a final-year student, allowing me to gain real-world experience in the IT field.
+If you know of any openings, feel free to reach out!
+I'm eager to apply my skills and knowledge in a professional setting.

-- **Building My Portfolio:** I'm actively working on building a stellar portfolio that showcases my skills and projects.
-I'm crafting it with ReactJS and sanity.io for that extra flair.
+- **Building My Portfolio:** In parallel with my academic responsibilities, I'm working on enhancing my portfolio.
+This serves as a testament to my skills and projects.

 ## 📚 Constantly Learning

 I believe in the power of continuous learning.
 Right now, I'm sharpening my skills in:

-- **C# and Java:** These languages have piqued my interest, and I'm exploring their depths.
+- **C# and Java:** These are at the core of my current academic studies, where I'm gaining proficiency in both languages as part of my IT program.

-- **ReactJS and NodeJS:** I'm delving into the world of web development with ReactJS and NodeJS.
-The possibilities are exciting!

-- **Appwrite:** Exploring new tools like Appwrite to expand my tech stack.
+- **mobile App Development:** I'm exploring the exciting world of mobile app development in my school curriculum, focusing on both Android app development using Android Studio.

+- **Flutter:**  In my personal time, I've embarked on a journey to master Flutter.
+This cross-platform framework captivates me with its potential to create mobile apps for both Android and iOS, expanding my skill set and horizons.

 ## 👥 Open to Collaboration